Quasiclassical theory of vortex states in locally non-centrosymmetric superconductors: application to CeRh$_{2}$As$_{2}$: Results and Discussion

 Next, the quasiparticle bound states around a vortex core are studied.
 In regions away from the upper critical field, the approximate solution overestimates the magnitude of the order parameter compared to the exact solution~\cite{adachi2006basal}.
 This is not a major problem as far as thermodynamic quantities are concerned.
 However, it leads to less precise results when calculating fine spatial structures, because the exact values of the amplitudes of higher Landau levels are crucial.
 Moreover, the previous study~\cite{dan2015quasiclassical} showed that in such a region, a large smearing parameter is required to obtain the physical solution although the clean limit is considered.
-For these reasons, we focus on a temperature and magnetic field near the upper critical field to calculate the LDOS, and we typically use the smearing parameter $\eta=0.03\,T_{\mathrm{c}0}^{e}$ in the following.
+For these reasons, we focus on a temperature and a magnetic field near the upper critical field to calculate the LDOS, where the amplitude of higher Landau levels is quite small and the "approximate solution" is almost exact.
+In the following, we typically use the smearing parameter $\eta=0.03\,T_{\mathrm{c}0}^{e}$.
 Figure~\ref{fig:ldos_bcs_pdw} shows the LDOS of the BCS and PDW states.
 The vertical and horizontal axes represent the LDOS and the quasiparticle energy, respectively.
 The depth direction represents the distance from the vortex core, with the back and front sides of the figure corresponding to the position at a vortex core and the midpoint of nearest-neighboring vortices, respectively.
 The temperature and magnetic field are fixed at $T/T_{\mathrm{c}0}^{e}=0.74,\ \mu_{\mathrm{B}} H/T_{\mathrm{c}0}^{e}=10.25$, which is close to the multicritical point located at $T/T_{\mathrm{c}0}^{e}=0.747,\ \mu_{\mathrm{B}} H/T_{\mathrm{c}0}^{e}=10.14$.
-In both BCS and PDW states, the LDOS has a substantial spatially uniform component~\cite{brandt1967theory}, since the magnetic field is set to be close to the upper critical field.
+In both BCS and PDW states, the LDOS has a substantial spatially uniform component, since the magnetic field is set to be close to the upper critical field~\cite{brandt1967theory,ichioka1999field}.
 The difference between the two superconducting states is evident in the peak structure of the LDOS at the vortex core.
-In the BCS state, there are two peaks that are split up and down from zero energy, corresponding to the energy shift by the (effective) Zeeman field $h_{\mathrm{eff}}$~\cite{ichioka2007vortex_FFLO,mizushima2005topological,ichioka2007vortex_Pauli}.
+In the BCS state, there are two peaks that are split up and down from zero energy due to the paramagnetic depairing effect~\cite{ichioka2007vortex_FFLO,mizushima2005topological,ichioka2007vortex_Pauli,higashi2016robust}.
+By calculating the spin-resolved LDOS, we find that the peak positions are estimated to be $E/T_{\mathrm{c}0}^{e}\simeq\pm 0.70$ for up and down spins, respectively.
+These energies agree with the effective Zeeman field $h_{\mathrm{eff}}=h\cos\chi\simeq 0.68\,T_{\mathrm{c}0}^{e}$.
+For the derivation of the spin-resolved LDOS and its numerical results, see Appendix~\ref{sec:supp_5}.
 The PDW state, on the other hand, exhibits a large peak of LDOS at zero energy, because the equal pseudospin pairing formation completely suppresses the paramagnetic depairing effect~\cite{yoshida2012pair}.
-These characteristics of LDOS are qualitatively consistent with the previous study dealing with the single vortex state~\cite{higashi2016robust}.
-Therefore, the contrasting profiles in the spatial dependence of LDOS are expected to be universal.
-The zero energy peak split as leaving the vortex core in the PDW state.
-The drastic change in LDOS at the parity transition can be verified by some experimental probes, as discussed later.
+As one moves away from the vortex core, this zero-energy peak gradually splits.
+These qualitative differences in the spatial dependence of LDOS between the BCS and PDW states are expected to be universal and robust, as it originates from the difference in the intrinsic properties of Cooper pairs in each superconducting state, which determines whether the paramagnetic depairing effect is effective.
+In particular, the resulting drastic change in the LDOS at the parity transition should be observable by experimental probes sensitive to local quasiparticle spectra, as discussed later.
+Finally, we comment on the relation to the previous study dealing with the single-vortex system~\cite{higashi2016robust}.
+Our results are qualitatively consistent with this study, but there are two differences.
+First, in our formulation, the Zeeman field is renormalized by the SOC as $h\to h_{\mathrm{eff}}$.
+Second, while four distinct peaks appear at the vortex core in the BCS state in the result of Higashi \textit{et al.} [Fig.~3(a) in \cite{higashi2016robust}], the outer two peaks are pushed to high energies as the SOC is increased.
+In the strong-SOC limit considered in this paper, these outer peaks lie outside the low-energy range of interest, and only the inner two peaks remain visible, which is consistent with our results.